Limited Physical Rehabilitation

 Physical rehabilitation is very common in human medicine, but often its benefit for pets is overlooked or underemphasized.
 Physical rehabilitation can help:

-What does physical rehabilitation for pets look like?
+What might physical rehabilitation for pets look like?

 Although aquatic exercise (swimming, underwater treadmill) is often the first thing that comes to mind with veterinary physical rehabilitation, there is so much more that we can do – much of it with normal supplies that you find at home or at a hardware store!